dwalshjones/dwalshjones/README.md

 - 👋 Hi, I’m @dwalshjones
 - 👀 I’m interested in Movies, Music and Coding
-- 🌱 I’m currently learning Javascript and C++
+- 🌱 I’m currently learning HTML, Javascript, CSS and C++
 - 💞️ I’m looking to collaborate on something that will make an impact on the world
 - 📫 How to reach me either on here or at @dwalshjones on Instagram